-Hi my name is Pam Fitzpatrick and I have many years of experience as a CBT specialist working with all types and forms of chronic anxiety and depression disorders including; social anxiety, panic attacks, generalised anxiety disorder, OCD, pure obsessional thoughts, PTSD, major depression episodes, ongoing low level depression and general feelings of sadness, PND, bipolar disorder, SAD and stress related issues.
+Hi, my name is Pam Fitzpatrick and I have many years of experience as a CBT specialist working with all types and forms of chronic anxiety and depression disorders including; social anxiety, panic attacks, generalised anxiety disorder, OCD, pure obsessional thoughts, PTSD, major depression episodes, ongoing low level depression and general feelings of sadness, PND, bipolar disorder, women's health and stress related issues.
 At the core of my work is warmth, empathy, and helping people feel fully supported throughout their individual therapy process.

-I am a fully qualified Cognitive Behavioural Therapist and a registered member of the BACP.
+I am a fully qualified Psychotherapist and Cognitive Behavioural Therapist and an Accredited member of the BACP.
 I am also registered with the majority of health insurance companies.
 I graduated from the University of Wales with a level 7 Post Graduate Diploma in Cognitive Behavioural Therapy.
 Previous to this I Studied and obtained 6 years of BACP accredited courses in general psychotherapy before specialising in CBT.
 I trained and worked in the NHS in Bristol Frenchay Hospital as a CBT specialist.
 I have since focused on private practice in Wales.

 If you would like to call me for a chat about the potential for therapy you can contact me on 07960552669.
-Please leave me a message, and I will return your call as soon as I can.
-Alternatively you can email me on firstname.lastname@example.org. or if you enquiry is of an urgent nature and would like to book an initial appointment ASAP, then you can call Cyncoed Consulting Rooms and book directly into my Wednesday or Friday clinic on 029 2076 4611.
+Please leave me a message and I will return your call as soon as I can.
+Alternatively, you can email me here.

 Training, qualifications & experience

-Certification in Graded Exercise Therapy for the Management of Chronic Fatigue and Chronic Pain
+- Certification in rehabilitation for the Management of Chronic Dizziness

 I am a full and registered member of the BACP and their ethical guidelines are intrinsic to my therapy work.
 I am vastly experienced, and continuously stay updated with the latest advances in therapeutic practice.

-I previously worked for the NHS before my private practice and it was in that position that I was thoroughly trained in CBT strategies and interventions.
-Alongside my past NHS experience, I have worked and trained extensively with a Champion Chronic Pain Specialist and Clinical Psychologist in Bristol, where I gained first class experience in working with depression and anxiety alongside treating chronic health conditions.
+I previously worked for the NHS before my private practice and it was in that position that I was thoroughly trained in strategies and interventions for working with people with Chronic pain and fatigue conditions alongside working with general mental health issues.

 Areas of counselling I deal with